Is a press brake retrofit the right fit for your business?

 - Do I need to import DXF, AutoCAD®, or SolidWorks®?

-The answers to these questions will help you determine how sophisticated your retrofit control needs to be.
+The answers to these questions will determine how sophisticated your retrofit control needs to be.

 Here are three options to take if your press brake is working, but you want to improve productivity in your bending process: